mvdnbrk/laravel-mix-docs/hot-module-replacement.md

 Where available, Laravel Mix provides seamless support for hot module replacement.

-> Hot Module Replacement \(or Hot Reloading\) allows you to, not just refresh the page when a piece of JavaScript is changed, but it will also maintain the current state of the component in the browser.
+> {tip} Hot Module Replacement \(or Hot Reloading\) allows you to, not just refresh the page when a piece of JavaScript is changed, but it will also maintain the current state of the component in the browser.
 As an example, consider a simple counter component.
 When you press a button, the count goes up.
 Imagine that you click this button a number of times, and then update the component file.
 Once you do, the webpage will refresh to reflect your change, but the count will remain the same.
 It won't reset.
 This is the beauty of hot reloading!

 ### Usage in Laravel